DisenBooth: Identity-Preserving Disentangled Tuning for Subject-Driven Text-to-Image Generation: Related Work

-\textbf{Subject-Driven Text-to-Image Generation} \ Given a small set of images of the subject, subject-driven text-to-image generation~\cite{multi-concept,TI,dreambooth,svdiff} aims to generate new images according to the text descriptions while keeping the subject identity unchanged.
-DreamBooth~\cite{dreambooth} and TI~\cite{TI} are two popular subject-driven text-to-image generation methods based on finetuning.
+\textbf{Subject-Driven Text-to-Image Generation} \ Given few images of the subject, subject-driven text-to-image generation~\citep{multi-concept,TI,dreambooth,svdiff} aims to generate new images according to the text descriptions while keeping the subject identity unchanged.
+DreamBooth~\citep{dreambooth} and TI~\citep{TI} are two popular subject-driven text-to-image generation methods based on finetuning.
 They will both map the images of the subject into a special prompt token $S^*$ during the finetuning process.
 The difference between them is that TI finetunes the prompt embedding and DreamBooth finetunes the U-Net model.
-Several concurrent works~\cite{Aslearning,elite,Instantbooth} propose to conduct subject-driven text-to-image generation without finetuning, which largely reduces the computational cost.
-They generally rely on additional modules trained on additional new datasets, like the visual encoder in~\cite{elite,Instantbooth} and the experts in~\cite{Aslearning} to directly map the image of the new subject to the textual space.
-However, all the existing methods learn the subject embedding in an entangled manner, which will easily cause the generated image to have a changed subject identity or to be inconsistent with the text prompt.
+Several concurrent works~\citep{Aslearning,elite,Instantbooth,jia2023taming,ask_ref} propose to conduct subject-driven text-to-image generation without finetuning, which largely reduces the computational cost.
+They generally rely on additional modules trained on additional new datasets, like the visual encoder in~\cite{elite},~\cite{Instantbooth} to directly map the image of the new subject to the textual space.
+However, all the existing methods learn the subject embedding in a highly entangled manner, which will easily cause the generated image to have a changed subject identity or to be inconsistent with the text prompt.
+Although some works~\citep{elite,artist} use the segmentation mask to exclude the influence of the background, there are some other identity-irrelevant factors that these methods fail to tackle, such as the pose of the subject as shown in row 1 column 2 of Figure~\ref{fig:intro_comp}.
+Additionally, these methods rely on an additional segmentation model or user-labeled mask, our method is free of additional annotations.